dneflas/run-buddy/README.md

 # Run Buddy, Inc

 ## Purpose
 A website that offers fitness training services.
+The project was designed to understand the foundations of HTML and CSS.

 ## Built With
 * HTML